untillpro/scm4j/scm4j-releaser/docs/SCM4J_VCS_REPOS.md

-Maps artifact coordinates to repositories
+Environment variable which maps artifact coordinates to repositories.

 Example of variable (";" - separated):